signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/9-periodic-activities.md

-Escalation Job will approve CC automatically and add new approver, FM (Finance Manager), from ExFlow Setup since the number of days between 2020-08-17 till today (2020-09-10) is more than 5 days.
+Escalation Job will approve CC automatically and add new approver, FM (Finance Manager), from ExFlow Setup since the number of days between document date until today is more than 5 days.

 (Setup, see picture above under ExFlow Escalation Job \--\> ExFlow Setup).

 ![ExFlow Approval Status](@site/static/img/media/image327.png)

 #### Example with Users that have Escalation Settings on Approval Group

 In this example the first and current approver is FF (Filippa von Fersen).
 FF have an Escalation setup on Approval Group.

 (Setup, see picture above under ExFlow Escalation Job - ExFlow Approval Group)

 Second approver is EE (Erik Eriksson).